Rodrigue2g/matter-smart-light/README.md

 4. Register the device in your home network.
 See [Connect-using-Matter](https://apple.github.io/swift-matter-examples/tutorials/swiftmatterexamples/run-example-smart-light#Connect-using-Matter) for detailed pairing instructions with HomeKit.

+If you need a pairing code, it will most likely be `2020-2021`

 5. You can now control the smart light.
-In case of a HomeKit network, the Home app, and Siri can both be used to turn the light on, off, change colors, etc.
+In case of a HomeKit network, the Home app, and Siri can both be used to turn the light on & off.

-6. Explore the implementation, see [Understand the code](https://apple.github.io/swift-matter-examples/tutorials/swiftmatterexamples/run-example-smart-light#Understand-the-code) for a guided walkthrough.